help the man who kicks the man who has to crawl"

 "Crusaders".
 They gave themselves a self-important name, established

-a goal of murdering people they deemed to be "cockroaches", spent their meager resources on many guns and other deadly items and
+a goal of murdering people they deemed to be "cockroaches", spent their meager resources on many guns and other deadly weapons and

-the only thing they accomplished was making fools of themselves and getting locked up for the dual sins of being scumbags and pompous idiots.
+the only thing they accomplished was making fools of themselves and getting locked up for the dual sins of being scumbags and pompous fools.

 I don't want to belittle the actions of a murderer or say some arrogant doofus at the poker table is one step from being Joran, but it is

 useful to consider that people who think they deserve more than they have earned or worked for are actually engaging in acts of self-destruction,

 even if they may destroy others around them even worse.

 There will always be a real distinction between degenerate gamblers and skillful poker players.
 If you bet an amount like $1,000,000 on a